 Director of Media and Marketing

-For more than a 2 decades Mason has been producing and directing video content to help businesses and non-profits across the country tell their stories via digital and social media platforms.
+For more than 2 decades Mason has been producing and directing video content to help businesses and non-profits across the country tell their stories via digital and social media platforms.
 His clients have included Trevanna Entertainment, Spotify, The Red Bull Music Academy, Renaissance Hotels, The Apollo Theater (Harlem), The National World War II Museum (New Orleans), WYES-TV (New Orleans), The Baton Rouge Area Foundation, Community Assistance Center (Sandy Springs) and the Cobb County Center for Excellence in the Performing Arts.
 For eleven years, Mason worked as the Director of Video Production for Intersection, an Alphabet-owned media and technology company in New York City.
 His background in video production began in broadcast news, winning an Emmy Award for producing entertainment news stories for ChicagoLand TV News, and then working on-camera as a reporter-anchor for WAFB-TV the CBS affiliate in Baton Rouge.
 Mason previously served as the Director of Marketing for the Saenger Theatre in New Orleans, LA.
 As an actor, he's appeared onstage in productions of 1776, Into The Woods, Picasso At The Lapin Agile, Amadeus, The 39 Steps and Monty Python's Spamalot.

 Director of Education